Asia | Destination Guides

 Northern Vietnam (Hanoi, Sapa, Ha Long Bay)

-Northern Vietnam is perhaps the country’s most dramatic region with the misty mountains of Sapa, the awe-inspiring Halong Bay, and the buzzing capital of Hanoi.
-Here you’ll find the seasons feel more distinctive, and some areas – like the mountainous north – actually have four seasons rather than the wet/dry pattern.
+Northern Vietnam is perhaps the country’s most dramatic region, with the misty mountains of Sapa, the awe-inspiring limestone islands of Ha Long Bay, and the buzzing capital of Hanoi.
+Here, the seasons feel more distinctive, and some areas like the mountainous far north actually experience four seasons rather than the typical wet/dry pattern found in the rest of the country.

 VISIT VIETNAM: Vietnam and the Temples of Angkor